moores1984/Melanoma-Detection-Assignment/README.md

 This project aims to build a custom CNN model that accurately detects melanoma, a type of cancer responsible for 75% of skin cancer deaths.
 The model evaluates images to assist dermatologists in early detection, reducing the manual effort required in diagnosis.

+Please note, Uploaded images in the Repo are from BEFORE ipynb file has been run so that anyone who downloads this, can run their own instance.

 ## Table of Contents
 - [Project Name](#project-name)